 Proper Physical Fit for BTE & RIC Hearing Aids

 One of the first steps to ensure that Behind-the-Ear (BTE) hearing aids or Receiver In Canal (RIC) hearing aids produce optimal results is making sure that they are fitted properly on and in your ears.
 This can be accomplished by the correct combination of the tubes and domes on your hearing aids.

 The sound from a BTE hearing aid is delivered into the ear canal through a tube with a mushroom-shaped dome on the end of it.
 For an RIC hearing aid, the tube is slightly different and has a small speaker inside the tube.
 This is called a receiver tube.
-The availability of various sizes of these two user replaceable parts gives BTE style hearing aids the ability to physically fit ears of all sizes.
+The availability of various sizes of these two user replaceable parts gives BTE and RIC style hearing aids the ability to physically fit ears of all sizes.
 This is an important consideration due to the wide variety of ear sizes out there in the world.
 Big people's ears can be bigger than little people’s, and some people might even have ears of different sizes.
 However, the point is that no matter what size your ear is, a proper physical fit is possible and necessary.

-The pre-bent tube and dome assembly serves the purpose to not only deliver the BTE’s output sound into the ear but to also hold the BTE in place on the ear.
-The tube connects to the BTE just behind where the ear connects to the scalp.
+The pre-bent tube and dome assembly serves the purpose to not only deliver the output sound into the ear but to also hold the hearing aid in place on the ear.
+The tube connects to the hearing aid just behind where the ear connects to the scalp.
 Properly fit, the tube should follow the contour of the ear so it fits against the skin until it curves into the top of the ear canal opening.
 The pre-bent tube should be snug but not tight.